Book and Lyrics by Emilie Coulson and Katie Dahl

 KATIE DAHL (Playwright & Lyricist)

 Katie is a professional singer-songwriter who lives year-round in Baileys Harbor.
 Her great-great-grandfather was one of the first farmers to grow cherries in Door County.
 Her association with Northern Sky theater began in 1991 and has included fandom, volunteering, performing, assistant stage management, house management, and board membership.
-This summer, Katie (in collaboration with David Alley, Eric Lewis, and her husband Rich Higdon) will release a new album, her fourth.
-Katie and Rich are doing their best to cultivate the next generation of Northern Sky fans: their son Guthrie was born in 2016.www.KatieDahlMusic.com
+In August, Katie (in collaboration with David Alley, Eric Lewis, and her husband Rich Higdon) will release an album of Fred Alley songs.
+Katie and Rich are doing their best to cultivate the next generation of Northern Sky fans: their son Guthrie was born in 2016. www.KatieDahlMusic.com

 JAMES VALCQ (Composer)